collective-change/mipa/README.md

 ### Create a project on Google Firebase
 1. Go to https://console.firebase.google.com/ (you may need to create an account first)
 2. Click **Add project**.
-Name the new project something like "mipa-yourName".
+Name the new project something like "mipa-your-name".
 Enabling Google Analytics is optional.
 3. Once the Firebase project is created, click on the **</>** icon to add a web app.
 Give the app a nickname, like "my mipa web app".
 Check the box to set up Firebase Hosting.
 Then click **Register app**.
 4. Ignore "Add Firebase SDK" instructions.
 Mipa's code already has this set up.
 So just click **Next**.
 5. Install firebase-tools per on-screen instructions.